taillet/React-Practice-Code-Challenge-dc-web-career-010719/README.md

 3. Anything else!

 **Note:** If at the end of the challenge you have achieved all the functionality required but the style looks off, this is okay!

+1. get & read 4 sushi on load of page
+2. on Click of More Sushi, show next 4 sushis
+3. Eat sushi => {remove sushi,create plate on table, check & calculate balance}